 More than 250,000 transactions have been completed to date, and in that time, we have never missed a payment to a talent.
 Even in cases when things like credit card fraud occur, we’ve still paid the voice talent.
 In short, this is a rock-solid system that has proven its worth to both parties for the security, simplicity, and ease that it offers.

-Expanded Service for Clients – Full Service
+Expanded Service for Clients – Professional Service

-The beginnings of our full service offering for clients came when in one day, we received two emails that were eerily similar in nature, both coming from Fortune 500 companies.
+The beginnings of our Professional Service offering for clients came when in one day, we received two emails that were eerily similar in nature, both coming from Fortune 500 companies.
 The representatives said that they’d discovered our site and found voice talent they wanted to work with, but they required us to become part of their approved vendors list.
 As large corporations, they worked differently; they used purchase orders to kick-off projects, and wanted to be invoiced when the project was complete.
 And their payment terms were net 30 – meaning we’d be waiting for cash long after we were expected to pay the talent.
 This seems risky, but these companies were looking to engage us for a lot more work.

 Recognizing the opportunity to work with some of the world’s largest organizations, we took the chance and began accepting those engagements.
 I use the term engagements to appropriately characterize the size and scope of these types of projects.
 In addition to having various requirements around billing, non-disclosure agreements and more, these projects are also typically complex in other ways.
 For example, clients may require their script to be translated into a dozen languages.
 They might need many different talent (and obscure talent), from all over the world, to virtually come together despite different time zones and languages.
 Editing and production work can also be required.
-In short, this truly is a full service, and the pricing for these types of complex projects varies case-by-case, based on what the client requires of us for the total project – of which the actual file delivery by the voice over actor(s) is just one part.
+In short, this truly is a professional service, and the pricing for these types of complex projects varies case-by-case, based on what the client requires of us for the total project – of which the actual file delivery by the voice over actor(s) is just one part.

 And again, just as with Self Service, talent quoting on the project should always quote what they want to get paid, and if they are the one chosen to complete the work, they always get paid what they quoted.